Seattle's Child

 Magnolia

 Nutty Squirrel makes ice cream the Italian way, using less air and cream and more milk.
 The list of flavorful confections they have for sale is available on their website.
-There are three different vegan options.
+They offer vegan options.

 Bluebird Ice Cream